BlueCentre/cli-code/README.md

-# Gemini Code
+# CLI Code

-A powerful AI coding assistant for your terminal, powered by Gemini 2.5 Pro with support for other LLM models.
+A powerful AI coding assistant for your terminal, powered by multiple LLM providers (starting with Gemini).

 More information [here](https://blossom-tarsier-434.notion.site/Gemini-Code-1c6c13716ff180db86a0c7f4b2da13ab?pvs=4)

 ## Features

 - Interactive chat sessions in your terminal
-- Multiple model support (Gemini 2.5 Pro, Gemini 1.5 Pro, and more)
+- Multiple model provider support (Google Gemini, Ollama - more planned)
+- Configurable default provider and model
 - Basic history management (prevents excessive length)
 - Markdown rendering in the terminal
 - Automatic tool usage by the assistant: